Possibly one of the most sought-after companies to work for in the 21st century, it’s no surprise that Google has an awesome onboarding program.

 For engineers, a large part of the orientation process consists of browsing the elaborate bank of knowledge the engineering department has created.
 There are pages for teams, individual engineers, and virtual institutions with courses (see #4).
 The purpose of the initial class isn’t to relay all the information, it’s to give them an idea of the larger structure and the ability to leverage the knowledge throughout their career.

 This perplexity to change isn’t unique to Google.
 Many growth organizations face the challenge of keeping everyone up to speed in an ever evolving organization.
-These companies are beginning to leverage knowledge management systems like Obie.ai to provide better access to frequently asked questions and centralize knowledge.
+Since MOMA isn’t available to the public, these companies are beginning to leverage knowledge management systems like Obie to provide better access to frequently asked questions and centralize knowledge.

 A company-wide list lets Nooglers know what to expect in the first week to month and beyond.
 It acts as a reference so developers don’t feel pressured to memorize systems, practices, events and institutions in the first week.

 Even the juggernauts hired by Google have to learn how a particular proprietary technology works, so Nooglers attend hands-on tutorials called Codelabs to get up to speed.
+Of course, these days the Codelabs are held on Google Meet.
 Presumably a Noogler is an experienced developer so the point of these tutorials is to give them simple tasks to acclimatize to the technology.
 They’re also used by experienced engineers who wants to periodically refresh their knowledge of different instruments so there’s no shame in attending one.
 Since Codelabs sometimes lack context-specific information, Google created Codewalks that are hosted by a code’s designer or expert and go over examples and the source code.

 5. Seriously, Extensive Resources